microsoft/mdatp-devicecontrol/windows/Getting Started/restrict_files_and_capture_file_evidence_rules.md

 ## Intune UX

 Intune UX is not supported for this policy because:
+- MatchExcludeAny not supported.
+- File Execute (32) is an unsupported access mask
+- Windows File groups not supported.
 - File Write (16) is an unsupported access mask
-- File Execute (32) is an unsupported access mask
 - File Read (8) is an unsupported access mask

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.